-As a result of the new organisational structure, department 3.3 - Akademisches Auslandsamt was dissolved.
+As a result of the new organisational structure, Department 3.3 - International Office was dissolved.

 Structure and tasks of the IC

-Organisationally, the IC is conceived as a central operating unit according to § 29 para.
-2 HG with its own structuring regulations under the umbrella of an Academic Board, which is headed by the respective Rectorate member responsible for international affairs - currently the Prorector for International Affairs, Prof. Dr. Cornelia Gräsel.
-The leadership by a member of the Rectorate ensures that the IC is strategically integrated into university policy.
+In organisational terms, the IC is designed as a central operating unit according to § 29 para.
+2 HG with its own structuring regulations under the umbrella of an Academic Board, which is headed by the Rectorate member responsible for international affairs - currently the Prorector for Third Mission and International Affairs, Univ.-Prof. Dr.-Ing.
+Peter GUST.
+The leadership by a member of the Rectorate ensures the strategic integration of the IC into university policy.

 The IC is advised by an Academic Board, which includes one professor from each faculty and from the Institute for Educational Research, as well as student representatives and representatives of relevant university institutions.